magodo/terraform-provider-outlook/website/docs/index.html.markdown

 In this point, user should follow the instruction shown above to use another device to finish the login flow.

-### Authenticating to MS Graph using Authorization Code Flow

-The authorization code flow is used for devices which has browser installed.

-Firstly, ensure you have `browser_enabled` set to `true` in provider configuration or `OUTLOOK_BROWSER_ENABLED` environment variable set to `true` (though it is `true` by default).

-When user runs terraform command, there will automatically launch a web browser to allow user to do the authentication.

 ### Token Cache File

 Once the user finishes the authentication, the provider will write the token (including **refresh token**) into a local file (as defined in `token_cache_path` provider configuration or `OUTLOOK_TOKEN_CACHE_PATH` environment variable), in plain text for now.
 So user needs to make sure to keep this cache file in secure.